cc7768/lecture-source-py/source/rst/about_py.rst

 Common Uses
 ------------

-:index:`Python <single: Python; common uses>` is a general-purpose language used in almost all application domains
+:index:`Python <single: Python; common uses>` is a general-purpose language used in almost all application domains:

 * communications